Suriya-Arulselvan/CastingAgency/README.md

 ## Motivation

-This project the capstone project for Udacity's Full Stack Web Developer Nanodegree.
+This project is the capstone project for Udacity's Full Stack Web Developer Nanodegree.
 The application can be used to maintain the casting of a production house.
 User with appropriate credentials could read/delete/modify/create actors and movies using this application.

 ## Deployment